alloncm/MagenBoy/README.md

 A GameBoy emulator developed by me.

-The main goal of this project is to be able to play Pokemon on my own emulator.
+The main goal of this project is to be able to play Pokemon on my own emulator on various platforms.

-## Implemented Cartridges Types
-- Rom (No MBC controller)
-- MBC1
-- MBC3
-- MBC5

-**More will be added if neccessary (and by neccessary I mean if games I want to play will require them)**

 ## Building